rethinkdb/rethinkdb-rs/api/javascript/manipulating-tables/index_create.md

 - *Simple indexes* based on the value of a single field.
 - *Compound indexes* based on multiple fields.
-- *Multi indexes* based on arrays of values.
+- *Multi indexes* based on arrays of values, created when the `multi` optional argument is `true`.
+- *Geospatial indexes* based on indexes of geometry objects, created when the `geo` optional argument is true.
 - Indexes based on *arbitrary expressions*.

 The `indexFunction` can be an anonymous function or a binary representation obtained from the `function` field of [indexStatus](/api/javascript/index_status).